plone/plone.portlet.collection/README.txt

 Introduction
 ============

-A portlet that fetches results from a collection
+A portlet that fetches results from a collection.